FRC4607/Spatial-AI/README.md

 ## 🧠 4.
 Training the YOLO Model

 We use **[YOLOv5](https://docs.ultralytics.com/yolov5/)** to train models on our dataset.
-As data grows throughout the season, we continuously retrain.
+As the dataset grows throughout the season, we continuously retrain.

-> ⚠️ YOLOv8 is newer and may be adopted in the future if it improves performance.

 Training is done using **Google Colab**, with outputs saved to Google Drive.
 The GitHub auto-commit feature uses a GitHub token for uploads.

 ### 🔐 Setup:

-- Create a folder: `Google Colab` at the root of your Google Drive
+- Create a folder named `Google Colab` at the root of the Google Drive
-- Add a file: `github_token.txt` inside that folder
+- Add a file named `github_token.txt` inside that folder (the contents must be the GitHub token)

 ### ✅ Colab Training Steps: